-Before starting, decide why you want to achieve certain things.
+Before starting to set new year resolutions, decide why you want to achieve certain things.
 Think about how it will make you feel, the way it could change your life and / or relationships and what positive feelings it will cultivate.
-Know your why!

 (I find this quite inspiring)